anthony-aylward/mental-health/README.md

 workloads and avoid overworking them will be rewarded with more productive and engaged students.
 Students who recognize the commonplace nature of mental health issues will be more likely to seek support or treatment for themselves and avoid the worst symptoms.

+- **Involve CAPS psychologists.** Organizing workshops with CAPS psychologists focused on graduate student wellness would provide direct support for the mental health of BISB students and reduce their susceptibility to future mental illness.

 - **Raise the stipend.** UCSD Institutional Research surveys indicate that many BS and JSOE students are not confident in their financial situation,